Crawley establishment given new food hygiene rating

 Updated

-Dr Samuel Johnson, a pub, bar or nightclub at Doctor Samuel Johnson, Langley Parade, Langley Green, Crawley was given the score after assessment on October 13, the Food Standards Agency's website shows.
+Crawley Town Football & Social Club T Bars And Redz Bar, a pub, bar or nightclub at Broadfield Stadium, Brighton Road, Broadfield, Crawley was given the score after assessment on October 14, the Food Standards Agency's website shows.